-Business Students: College of Business students should consult closely with their academic advisor regarding study abroad at the University of Winchester.
+College of Business Students: Consult closely with your UWEC academic advisor regarding study abroad at the University of Winchester.
 Curricular changes at the University of Winchester have made it more difficult for students, especially students studying abroad as upper classmen, to earn enough credit in business studies to advance their UW-Eau Claire degree program.
 In addition, COB students may be asked to provide a letter of support to register for level 5 and level 6 modules.

 Psychology Students: The University of Winchester Psychology Department requires visiting students to demonstrate one year of research methods in order to enroll in 2nd and 3rd year modules (level 5 & 6 modules).
-You must have successfully completed UWEC PSYC 265- Statistical Methods in Psychology I and PSYC 271- Methods of Research in Psychology prior to your semester at Winchester in order to access level 5 and 6 psychology modules.
-Winchester strictly enforces this prerequisite.
+You must have successfully completed UWEC's Math 246, Elementary Statistics, or PSYC 265-Statistical Methods in Psychology I and PSYC 271- Methods of Research in Psychology prior to your semester at Winchester in order to access level 5 and 6 psychology modules.
+Winchester strictly enforces these prerequisites.